 - Check Stamp Out Spiking for more information on how to prevent spiking.

 - Plan your trip home.
-Arrange transport before heading out so you’re not stuck accepting dodgy lifts.
+Arrange transport before going out and note the address of where you’re staying.

 How to spot the signs of methanol poisoning

-Spotting methanol poisoning can be tricky because at first, it can feel like regular alcohol poisoning.
-But there are key differences to watch for:
+Spotting methanol poisoning can be difficult because at first it can affect you in the same ways as ‘real’ alcohol.
+Signs to watch for:

-- Vision issues can also appear 12-48 hours after the first drink.
-Methanol poisoning can cause blurry vision, trouble looking at bright lights, and even complete blindness.
-If you or a mate are complaining about “snowfield vision” (seeing snowy static like an old TV) or tunnel vision, that’s a red flag.
+- Vision issues are a red flag and can also appear 12-48 hours after the first drink.
+Methanol poisoning can cause blurry vision, trouble looking at bright lights, and in some cases complete blindness.
+If you have “snowfield vision” (seeing snowy static like an old TV) or tunnel vision seek urgent medical help.

 How is methanol poisoning treated?